 Distance learning is this school’s specialty.
 In this program, students have the opportunity to engage in many types of art.
 Students are required to complete regular exercises and assignments.
 Homework is scanned and uploaded for critique or sent to tutors through traditional mail.

-Other courses include drawing, painting, sketching landscapes, oil, colored pencil, cartooning, portraits, and children’s book illustration.
-There are even long distance courses for kids!
+Courses include botanical art, drawing, painting, sketching landscapes, oil, colored pencil, cartooning, portraits, and children’s book illustration.

 Marianne McPhie, Nottinghamshire